 UV-VIS Spectroscopy

 In the dark, load the eluted protein to the quartz cuvette [1-TXT].
-Measure the spectrum of the protein sample [2].
+Measure the spectrum of the protein sample [2-SCREEN].
 Illuminate the protein directly in the cuvette for 2 minutes with light passed through a 495-nanometer long-pass filter [3].
-Measure the spectrum of the illuminated sample [4].
+Measure the spectrum of the illuminated sample [4-SCREEN].

 Talent transfers the solution from a tube into a cuvette.
 TEXT: Perform this step in the dark!

-Talent shows the spectrum.
+SCREEN shows the measured spectrum of the dark-state rhodopsin.
+(JoVE_SCREEN_60747_Step3.1.2.DarkSpectrum.png)

 Talent shines light through a filter onto the cuvette, and starts a timer.

-Talent shows the spectrum.
+SCREEN shows the measured spectrum of the illuminated rhodopsin overlaid with the spectrum of the dark-state rhodopsin.
+(JoVE_SCREEN_60747_Step3.1.4.LightSpectrum.png)

 Perform the same measurement for all the protein samples purified in the other 9 detergents, both dark and illuminated states [1].

 Talent transfers the samples into cuvettes.